muhfalihr/PyXDownloader/README.md

 5. **_--count/-count_**

    Used to determine the amount of media from user posts that will be downloaded.
 Even so, it won't affect anything because the response in the API is inconsistent.
+The default value is 20.

 6. **_--cursor/-cursor_**